zoffixznet/perl6.party/post/Perl-6-NativeCall--Look-Ma-Im-A-C-Programmer.md

     say "Ha!
 Too slow!";
     close-tray Str, 0;

-The usage is simple: name your sub whatever you want its name to be, then use `is symbol` trait and use the C function name as its argument.
+The usage is simple: name your sub with whatever you want its name to be, then use `is symbol` trait and use the C function's name as its argument.
 And that's it!
 With just a couple of lines of code, we're making a call into a C library and we're using purty sub names to do it!